Reconnection of infinitely thin antiparallel vortices and coherent structures

 A possible way to find more similarities between the fluid impulse of reconnecting vortices and RNDF is to improve the numerical method.
 In particular the condition~\eqref{eq:tau_condition} is very restrictive because we have to reduce both space and time discretization to be able to solve problems with small $r_c$.
 Probably this restriction can be surpassed by choosing right orders in space and time discretizations.
 Another way is to apply filtering to the already obtained fluid impulse or try more advanced methods of the analysis.
-We have tried to apply method of multifractal analysis such as the p-leader method~\cite{wendt2007}.
+We have tried to apply methods of multifractal analysis such as the p-leader method~\cite{wendt2007}.
 This approach is based on studying the distribution of the singular points of the function and the calculation of the singularity spectrum which can be considered as a fingerprint of the signal.
 Similar singularity spectrum means similar multifractal properties of the signals.
-However, the RNDF is very delicate for such methods, and the fluid impulse of the reconnecting vortices have a lot of noise.
+Since, the RNDF is very delicate for such methods, and the fluid impulse of the reconnecting vortices have a lot of noise, our analysis could not arrive to any conclusion.

 Advances in the study of the vortex reconnection may have a huge impact to the understanding of turbulence and its structure.